 Waterford, CA | Western – Central

 Ms. Hawkins is an almond farmer and has held positions in sales, marketing and management for a local newspaper.
+Growing up in the Lodi area, her parents farmed grapes, cherries, as well as owning and operating a processing/shipping company.
 She seeks to contribute to the process of identifying candidates with diverse backgrounds in agriculture who also think progressively about farming.
 She believes it is important to uphold the integrity and traditions of the agricultural sector.

 Dighton, KS | Great Plains

 Mr. Hineman farms in partnership with his son in a dryland grain farming operation of 16,000 acres.
 They practice extensive no-till and precision agriculture to maximize profitability and sustainability.
 Having served on several boards, Mr. Hineman looks forward to applying those experiences to his service on the Nominating Committee.
 He has a deep appreciation of the Farm Credit System and feels strongly that American AgCredit’s strong understanding of agriculture’s capital needs must be preserved and enhanced.

 Through her service on the Nominating Committee, Ms. Kinnison seeks to support American American AgCredit and the farming community by selecting potential directors that align with the core values of what makes American agriculture—honesty, ingenuity, hard work, family, and stewardship of the land.
 She looks for potential board members who still operate on a handshake and, have a creative problem-solving mentality.
 Along with her husband and father, Ms. Kinnison operates a backgrounding lot and dryland farm operation.

 Ms. Kreps and her husband own and operate 40 acres of pistachios in Madera, California.
 She is a retired school administrator and now is a real estate agent which allows her great flexibility.